 November 28, 2018, 3:45 PM - 5:45 PM Symposium convenor: Jessica Oliver

-With recent advances in digital innovations, citizen science is rapidly diversifying in disciplines being represented as well as strategies, activities, and technologies employed for ecological research.
-Given it’s rapid growth, organizations around the world, including the Australian Citizen Science Association (ACSA) have developed to advocate for citizen science, increase capacity, and promote best practices.
-In Australia, state originations, such as the NSW Office of Environment and Heritage, as well as research intuitions, including universities and museums have harnessed the power of citizen science and are making important conservation discoveries with their respective communities.
-For this symposium, we will the scene by providing global and national context for citizen science.
-Then speakers will provide a diverse set of exemplar citizen science projects that demonstrate how citizen science has been employed as a rigorous strategy to conduct scientific research.
+With recent advances in digital innovations, citizen science is rapidly diversifying – in the type of disciplines represented, as well as strategies, activities, and technologies used for ecological research.
+Given its rapid growth, organizations around the world, including the Australian Citizen Science Association (ACSA) have developed to advocate for citizen science, increase capacity, and promote best practices.
+In Australia, state organisations, such as the NSW Office of Environment and Heritage, as well as research institutions, including universities and museums have harnessed the power of citizen science and are making important conservation discoveries with their respective communities.
+For this symposium, we will set the scene by providing the global and national context for citizen science.
+Speakers will then describe exemplar citizen science projects, demonstrating how citizen science can generate scientific and other outcomes.
 We will cover a wide variety of topics relevant to anyone interested in exploring the potential of citizen science as a means to understand the natural world and how people interact with it.
-Community experiment development, the importance of technology design, environmental engagement, and conservation impacts are just a few of the topics to be covered.
-Citizen science not only has the potential to increase our knowledge of the flora, fauna, and their habitats, but also to better understand how people can help reverse current species declined.
+Community experiment development, the importance of technology design, environmental engagement, and conservation impacts are just a few of the topics that will be covered.
+Citizen science not only has the potential to increase our knowledge of flora, fauna, and their habitats, but also to better understand how to promote meaningful conservation stewardship.

 The future of applied ecology in an exponential growth era

 November 29, 2018, 11:00 AM - 1:00 PM Symposium Convenors: Dr Iadine Chades, Dr Sam Nicol